Leeon123/Aoyama/README.md

 ***To login cnc***, using **telnet(Updated after v2)** connect it then

-click enter key will show the login parameters
+It should be show like this:

         Username:

-At this moment, u should create a text called login.txt and input the username and password in it
+At this moment, u should create a file called login.txt and input the username and password in it

 Like this: